cjeller/easy-PHP-mysql/README.md

 ```

 ## Motivation
 I wrote this to simplify the MYSQL DB process.
-This creates a mysql connection object and simplifies the query process
+This creates a mysql connection object and simplifies the query process.

 ## Installation
-To install, simply include the database.php file in your project and use a php include in php files needing the database
+To install, simply include the database.php file in your project and use a php include in php files needing the database.

 ```PHP
 <?php